Nintendo Wi-Fi Connection: Wii Room Channel

-A video on-demand service channel was released in Japan on May 1, 2009.
+A video-on-demand service channel was released in Japan on May 1, 2009.
 The channel was a joint venture between Nintendo and Japanese advertising agency Dentsu.
 The channel's interface was built around a virtual living room, where up to 8 Miis can be registered and interact with each other.
 The virtual living room contained a TV which takes the viewer to the video list.
 Celebrity "concierge" Miis occasionally introduced special programming.

 Demae Channel

 A food delivery service channel was released in Japan on May 26, 2009, and was discontinued on March 31, 2017.
-The channel was a joint venture between Nintendo and Japanese on-line food delivery portal service Demae-can.
-The channel offered a wide range of foods provided by different food delivery companies which can be ordered directly through the Wii channel.
+The channel was a joint venture between Nintendo and Japanese online food delivery portal service Demae-can.
+The channel offered a wide range of foods provided by different food delivery companies which can be ordered directly through the Wii Channel.
 A note was posted to the Wii Message Board containing what had been ordered and the total price.
 The food was then delivered to the address the Wii user has registered on the channel.

 Nintendo Channel

 The Nintendo Channel (known as the Everybody's Nintendo Channel in Japan) was a Channel for the Wii.
 It was launched in Japan on November 27, 2007, in North America on May 7, 2008, and in Europe and Australia on May 30, 2008, and was shut down on June 28, 2013.
 It allowed Wii users to watch videos such as interviews, trailers, commercials, and download demos for the Nintendo DS.
 In this capacity, the channel worked in a similar way to the DS Download Station.
 The channel provided game info pages and users could rate games that they had played.
 A search feature was also available to assist users in finding new games to try or buy.
 The channel had the ability to take the user directly into the Wii Shop Channel for buying the wanted game immediately.
 The Nintendo Channel was updated with different Nintendo DS demos and new videos every week; the actual day of the week varied across different international regions.

 An updated version of the Nintendo Channel was released in Japan on July 15, 2009, North America on September 14, 2009, and in Europe on December 15, 2009.
 The update introduced a new interface and additional features, options, and statistics for users to view.
 However, the European version was missing some of these new additional features, such as options for choosing video quality.
-In addition, a weekly show known as Nintendo Week began airing exclusively on the North American edition of the channel, while another weekly show called Nintendo TV, was available on the UK version of the channel.
+In addition, a weekly show known as Nintendo Week began airing exclusively on the North American edition of the channel, while another weekly show called Nintendo TV was available on the UK version of the channel.